 Dehydration affects the actual viscosity (thickness) of your blood and the amount that your heart must beat every minute, as it tries to get oxygen to all your cells.

 When you’re dehydrated, your heart sends oxygen and nutrients to your brain, muscles and organs at a slower pace.
 As a consequence, you begin to feel:

 According to researchers from the University of Barcelona’s School of Psychology, “being dehydrated by just 2 percent impairs performance in tasks that require attention, psychomotor and immediate memory skills.”

 Natural Remedies for and Prevention of Dehydration:

-Drink more water throughout the day, increase your intake of vegetables and fruits, and make sure you’re getting plenty of electrolytes in the form of whole foods.
+Drink more water throughout the day, increase your intake of vegetables and fruits, and make sure you’re getting plenty of electrolytes in the form of whole foods (and electrolyte drinks).
 When it comes to fruits and vegetables, some of the best options to obtain electrolytes and to stay hydrated include: